Who would’ve thunk it?!?

 We worked with local notables that were on the Athens Olympic Committee.
 In mid-July that summer, Olympic colored balloons lined the ‘torch’ route from Oconee County into Clarke County.
 If you remember, when the torch came down Washington Street toward The Classic Center, there was a huge 90’ balloon arch going over Washington Street.
 Starting at mid-night the day before the torch run, we had 50 volunteers help us inflate 5000 balloons for the torch run plus the Washington Street arch.
 We provided both of these colorful elements to the Olympic festivities.
 Just seeing that torch come down Washington made me feel proud to be an American and I really felt my patriotism for this country pop as the hairs on my arms stood on end.
 What a treat it was to be involved with this organization!!!
 Being part of the ‘96 Olympics definitely was a highlight in UNAB’s history.

-So…39 years have passed and I would’ve never thought what I’m doing for a living is going stronger than ever.
+So…40 years! have passed and I would’ve never thought what I’m doing for a living is going stronger than ever.
 It’s still lots of fun to me.
-But here it is...2020, and amid this worldwide pandemic, UNAB is still an integral part of NE GA and the Athens community.
-In October of 2019, we discontinued offering all costumed messenger deliveries.
+But here it is...2021,Finally! and although this worldwide pandemic stopped everything thats fun, UNAB is still bringing smiles to NE GA and the Athens community.
+In October of 2019, we retired all costumed messenger deliveries and discontinued offering them.

 Give us a call so we can prove it to you!!!